1996 Stanley Cup Final: Game one

-Game 2
+Game two

 Peter Forsberg got the Avalanche on the board first in game two, scoring an unassisted goal at 4:11 of the first period.
 The Panthers tied the game on Stu Barnes' power-play goal at 7:52.
 Rene Corbet broke the 1–1 tie with a power-play goal at 10:43, and then Forsberg scored two power-play goals of his own at 13:46 and 15:05 to complete the hat trick.
 Colorado led 4–1 after just one period.
 The Avalanche would make it 5–1 with Corbet's second goal of the game at 4:37 of the second period.
 Valeri Kamensky followed with a goal just 31 seconds later, and Jon Klemm scored at 10:03 to give Colorado a dominating 7–1 lead after two periods.
 Klemm would add another goal at 17:28 of the third period.
 It was the Avalanche's fourth power-play goal of the game.
+With 10:21 remaining in the game, Colorado forward Warren Rychel engaged in a fight with Florida defenseman Ed Jovanovski.
+As a result, Rychel was given a minor penalty for instigator and was ejected from the game.
 Colorado won the game 8–1, with three players scoring at least twice.